bubriks/katacoda-scenarios/deployment-testing/step4.md

 Now that Travis has access to your repository, you can upload `simple-web` contents to verify that it works.

-Travis will start functioning only if `.travis.yml` is found in the directory.
+Notice, that Travis will start functioning only if `.travis.yml` is found in the directory.